mellor-lab/mellor-lab.github.io/_sources/contents/projects/index.md

 # Our Projects

-We have a range of projects within our group spanning from the molecular level to the systems level, with collaboration a key to our success we utalise a range of methodology including:
+We have a range of ongoing projects within our group spanning from the molecular to the systems level, with collaboration a key to our success.
+We utilise a range of methodologies including:
 - Brain slice electrophysiology
-- 2photon calcium imaging in brain slices
+- 2-photon imaging in brain slices
-- Head fixed virtual reality with 2photon calcium imaging
+- Behaviour in virtual reality with 2-photon imaging
+- Calcium imaging with minaturised microscopes
 - Molecular Biochemistry
-- Animal behavioor
+- Animal behaviour
 - Computational modelling
-- in vivo calcium imaging with minaturised microscopes

 ---